Configuration

 LRS ODM events

 Log all LRS level data model changes.
-All DB entities will report created, modify and delete events for the specific entity type and ID and LRS
+All DB entities will report created, modify, and delete events for the specific entity type, ID, and LRS.

 User events

-Users account events such as created, deleted, locked, unlocked, password reset, login, logout
+Users account events such as created, deleted, locked, unlocked, password reset, login, and logout.

 Permissions